 What is the difference between a service animal and an emotional support animal?

-Generally, animals that are service animals or emotional support animals are called "assistance animals."
+Generally, under the Americans with Disabilities Act (and other related, implementing regulations and code sections), animals that are service animals or emotional support animals are called "assistance animals."

-In both cases, the animal works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person's disability.
+In either classification, the animal works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person's disability.

 The only permissible questions a housing authority may ask is: